 Judy Chicago speaks about feminism and art education at the Radcliffe Institute.
+A video of the discussion is available.

 Nancy Pelosi, the U.S. House minority leader and former speaker, appeared at the Radcliffe Institute for Advanced Study to discuss the progress that American women have — and have not — made since a milestone 1963 report initiated by President John F. Kennedy on their status.